victorkiambi/personal-journaling-app/API.md

 ```

 ## Authentication
 All API endpoints require authentication using NextAuth.js sessions.
-The application automatically handles authentication via cookies set by NextAuth.js.
+The application uses email/password authentication with NextAuth.js Credentials provider.

 Protected routes are secured using NextAuth.js middleware.
 When accessing the API programmatically, you'll need to include the session cookie.